TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 2. **PROTECT threshold too close to operating range**: With 1.5% spread-induced ML swings, PROTECT was easily triggered by a slightly wider spread.

-3. **Deactivation midpoint too close to TRIM**: When the gap between midpoint and TRIM is within spread noise, PROTECT oscillates — deactivating at midpoint then immediately re-triggering as spread pushes ML back down.
+3. **Deactivation midpoint too close to TRIM**: The midpoint system kept PROTECT firing at 57-58% ML (safely above danger).
+Later removed — PROTECT now deactivates at threshold (56%), not midpoint.

 4. **Trimming underwater longs pushes ML down**: Closing longs at a loss reduces equity AND reduces hedge netting.
 At 60% TRIM with ML barely above threshold, trimming itself can trigger broker intervention.